NOC-OI/ship-track-estimators/README.md

 # Estimators of Ship Tracks

-#### Kalman filters
+#### Kalman Filters

 This Python library implements an Unscented Kalman Filter with geodetic dynamics, as described in references [1] and [2].
 Furthermore, it includes the implementation of the Unscented Rauch-Tung-Striebel Smoother (URTSS) algorithm, elaborated in reference [3].
 The implemented outlier robustification method is detailed in reference [4].

 #### Gausian Processes

-This library leverages the functionalities of Gaussian Process models available in scikit-learn [5].
+This library leverages the functionalities of Gaussian Process models available in scikit-learn, documented in reference [5].
 Users can use all features of Gaussian Process models seamlessly through this toolkit.

 ## Conda environment